Aylur/gnim/docs/jsx.md

-Under the hood the `jsx` function uses the [Gtk.Buildable](https://docs.gtk.org/gtk4/iface.Buildable.html) interface which lets you define a type string to specify the type of `child` it is meant to be.
+Under the hood the `jsx` function uses the [Gtk.Buildable](https://docs.gtk.org/gtk4/iface.Buildable.html) interface which lets you specify a type string to specify the type of `child` it is meant to be.

 > [!NOTE] When using Gjsx with Gnome extensions, this has no effect.